 Latest Blog Posts with 'Release notes' Category

+Cloudback sends an email notification to the user if the backup fails.
+By default, we are using the primary email address taken from the GitHub profile.
 We received a feature request to support custom emails for notifications.
 This may be useful when you have a separate email for such kinds of notifications.
 We decided to provide such functionality for every account where the Cloudback GitHub Application is installed.
 Now you can set up a new email address for failed backup notifications for each account using the Account Settings dialog:

+Cloudback provides an easy way to store GitHub repository backups in various storages.
+And today, we are delighted to announce the support of new storage - Microsoft OneDrive.
 We received a request to support this storage via email, but to make our work more transparent, we created a related issue in our public issue tracker.
 The development process from the initial request to a production-ready solution took about a month, including two weeks of waiting for the verification from the Microsoft side.